Nov 23, 2021 • 6 min read

 However, there remain some limitations to these types of solutions.
 In the case of relying on GPS services, it is well known that GPS sensors don’t always provide accurate location information.
 This is especially the case when inside buildings that block clear line of sight to the satellites that calculate your position.
 GPS satellites don't transmit strong enough signals to reach indoor users.
 And signals that enter buildings through windows are often unreliable and can produce location errors up to hundreds of meters.
 This is why an entirely different technology solution is required in order to provide accurate directions to indoor locations.

-Indoor navigation can be useful in various environments and applications including:
+Indoor navigation augmented reality can be useful in various environments and applications including:

 Augmented reality (AR) is the technology that shows the real-world environment with digital information overlaid onto it.
 AR allows adding any type of 3D models as objects into the real world.
 Users can then interact with them in real time, change object placements, scale, or rotate them.